yohandiaz/speech-recognition/README.md

 ## Running the script

-With the audio file in the folder of the project do:
+With the audio file in the folder of the project, run the commands:

 ```
 git clone https://github.com/yohandiaz/speech-recognition.git